Dino Zamparelli: FIA Formula Two Championship

 In 2012, Zamparelli graduated to the FIA Formula Two Championship.
 Zamparelli was involved in an extraordinary incident during the race meet at Spa.
 In heavy rain and under safety car conditions, Zamparelli was driving along the Kemmel Straight when a car in front spun.
 Unable to see the spinning car, he was forced to take evasive action at the very last second.
 The video of the incident quickly went viral and was viewed over 600,000 times within the first two weeks after being uploaded to YouTube.

 GP3 Series

 Following the decision to discontinue the running of the Formula Two Championship following the 2012 season, Zamparelli signed for the Marussia Manor Racing F1 Team Young Driver Programme and entered into the 2013 GP3 Series season.
 He finished the season in 18th place after an indifferent debut year.
 Zamparelli finished in the points in half of the season's 16 races but was excluded from race 2 in Italy after causing an accident in race 1 of the same event that had a significant impact on the championship standings.

-Prior to the 2014 season Zamparelli joined ART Grand Prix.
-ART will be attempting to continue their record of winning every GP3 series Team Championship since its inception in 2010.
+Prior to the 2014 season, Zamparelli joined ART Grand Prix.
+He finished seventh in the standings with six podiums.

 Porsche Carrera Cup Great Britain

-In January 2015 Zamparelli announced that he was switching from single seaters to sports cars, joining Parr Motorsport to race in the 2015 Porsche Carrera Cup Great Britain.
+In January 2015, Zamparelli announced that he was switching from single seaters to sports cars, joining Parr Motorsport to race in the 2015 Porsche Carrera Cup Great Britain.